The Next Big Step as a First-Gen Student

 My mom couldn't do many steps of this process with me, because it was my journey and there were many things she didn't know, but she supported me as best she could.
 While I'm still grateful for my dad's support, I wouldn't be here if it wasn't for my mother, who filled out financial aid forms in her second language and spent late nights searching online for resources to make sure I didn't graduate with a ton of debt.

-Fifteen years later, I'm in a position to help students like me and parents like my mom.
+Over fifteen years later, I'm in a position to help students like me and parents like my mom.
 So parents and first-gen students, please do NOT apologize for asking a 'silly' or 'basic' question.
 There is NO SUCH THING.
-This is my every day job, but it is not yours.
+This is my everyday job, but it is not yours.
 You're supporting each other on a road you've never traveled before.
 You're amazing.

 It's not silly to ask what resources we have to support students: Let's chat about office hours - they're a time to chat with a class professor whether it's because a student is confused by an idea raised in class or wants to learn even more about it.
-Many colleges will have something like the Academic Resource Center where they can join a study group for Biology 13, get help finessing their essays or improve time management.
+Many colleges will have something like the STAAR Center where students can join a study group for Biology 13, get help finessing their essays or navigating a syllabus and online study.
 Finally, at Tufts we have the FIRST Resource Center where students can find community and support from students like them and staff who can tell them about opportunities and resources at Tufts.

 It isn't a basic question to ask what the admission evaluation process looks like at each college.